 Usury – Usury laws limit the amount an individual can charge for lending money without using a broker.
 In Arizona there are no Usury laws and you can charge what you want.

 Why would anyone pay high interest rate?

 Because banks are not lending, and when they do lend it only to the best credit worthy individuals.
 Also, short term Loans less than 24 months are almost hard to find.
-The bank is use to the 30 year Loan and for some reason they cannot move their lips to say 6 months or 24 months.
+The bank is used to the 30-year Loan and for some reason they cannot move their lips to say 6 months or 24 months.
 Also, when you typically fund a rehabbing project, the funds need to come fast.
-In some cases less than 24 hours, and bank don’t even open their door in time to fund a project.
-Investors have a very hard time getting a Loan from a bank.
+In some cases, less than 24 hours, and bank do not even open their door in time to fund a project.
+Investors have an extremely hard time getting a Loan from a bank.
 When an investor finds a great deal, and he wants to close quickly, before someone steals the deal from them.
 The investor goes to a hard money lender and borrowers the money fast.
 As long as he has 20% to 30% down payment, and decent credit, and a decent property, then the lender will lend the money close the deal.